Configuring Table Sections

 Adding a Table

-1. On a layout in Design mode, open the Add Section dialog.
+1. On a layout in Configure mode, open the Add Section dialog.

 2. Select the Table option from the left panel.